Joni Ernst

-Joni Kay Ernst (née Culver; born July 1, 1970) is an American former military officer and politician serving as the junior United States senator from Iowa since 2015.
-A member of the Republican Party, she previously served in the Iowa State Senate from 2011 to 2014 and as auditor of Montgomery County from 2004 to 2011.
+Joni Kay Ernst (née Culver; born July 1, 1970) is an American politician and retired military officer serving since 2015 as the junior United States senator from Iowa.
+She is a member of the Republican Party.

 After graduating from Iowa State University, Ernst joined the United States Army Reserve.
 She served in the Iowa Army National Guard from 1993 to 2015, retiring as a lieutenant colonel.
-During the Iraq War, she served as the commanding officer of the 1168th Transportation Company in Kuwait and later commanded the 185th Combat Sustainment Support Battalion at Camp Dodge, the Iowa Army National Guard's largest battalion.
-Ernst also holds a Master of Public Administration from Columbus State University.
+During the Iraq War, she served as commanding officer of the 1168th Transportation Company in Kuwait and later commanded the 185th Combat Sustainment Support Battalion at Camp Dodge.

-In 2004, Ernst was elected Montgomery County Auditor.
-She was reelected in 2008.
-In 2011, Ernst was elected to the Iowa State Senate in a special election and reelected in 2012.
-She represented District 12, in southwestern Iowa.
-Ernst ran for the United States Senate in 2014 and won, succeeding longtime Democratic Senator Tom Harkin and becoming the first Republican to win that seat since 1978.
-Having been strongly critical of President Barack Obama, she has been characterized as a reliable ally of President Donald Trump, and was thought to be a possible running mate in his 2016 campaign.
-Ernst was elected vice chair of the Senate Republican Conference in November 2018.
-She was reelected in 2020, defeating Democratic nominee Theresa Greenfield by 6.6 points.
+Ernst served in the Iowa State Senate from 2011 to 2014 and as auditor of Montgomery County from January 2005 to January 5, 2011.
+She was elected to the U.S. Senate in 2014 and reelected in 2020.
+As chair of the Senate Republican Policy Committee from 2023 to 2025, Ernst was the fourth-ranking Republican in the Senate.
+During her Senate tenure, she has called for reforms to Medicare, Medicaid, and Social Security.
+During the Trump administration, she expressed concern about Trump's trade war with China, and as a war hawk, criticized some of his foreign policy.
+While supporting both of Trump's nominees for EPA administrator, she expressed concern over their commitment to the Renewable Fuel Standard.

-Ernst opposes legalized abortion, and has supported a fetal personhood amendment and introduced legislation to defund Planned Parenthood.
-She opposes the Affordable Care Act and has called for reforms to Medicare, Medicaid, and Social Security.
-During the Trump administration, she expressed concern about, although not opposition to, Trump's trade war with China and criticized some aspects of his foreign policy.
-Ernst voted for the Tax Cuts and Jobs Act.
-While supporting both Trump's nominees for EPA administrator, she expressed concern over their commitment to the Renewable Fuel Standard.
-She rejects the scientific consensus on climate change.
-Ernst has opposed a federal minimum wage and advocated for the elimination of federal departments such as the Internal Revenue Service, Department of Education and the Environmental Protection Agency.
+On September 2, 2025, Ernst announced that she would not seek reelection in 2026.

 Early life and career

 Ernst was born Joni Kay Culver in Montgomery County, Iowa, the daughter of Marilyn and Richard Culver.
 She was valedictorian of her class at Stanton Community School District High School.
-She earned a bachelor's degree in psychology from Iowa State University in 1992, and a Master of Public Administration degree from Columbus State University in 1995.
+She earned a Bachelor of Arts degree in psychology from Iowa State University in 1992, and a Master of Public Administration degree from Columbus State University in 1995.
 In college, she took part in an agricultural exchange to the Soviet Union.